Warmer Climate Risks Turning Cities into Heat Traps, Experts Warn

 National measures are needed

-Today, we have completely gone away from that with the quick solution that we can air condition everything.
-Now we have built everything with glass, which makes us build a greenhouse that we have to spend enormous amounts of energy on, to keep the buildings at a temperature that is habitable, says Izabella Rosengren.
+Today, we've completely gone away from that with the quick fix that we can air condition everything.
+Now we've built everything with glass, which makes us build a greenhouse that we have to spend enormous amounts of energy on, to keep the buildings at a temperature that is habitable, says Izabella Rosengren.

-It's a person who is tasked with coming up with measures to lower the temperature in a city.
+It's a person who is responsible for coming up with measures to lower the temperature in a city.
 The proposed measures are not very popular because they complicate things by banning car traffic and the like, says Izabella Rosengren.

 Local measures can work on the microclimate – but to lower the global temperature, it's not enough to plant many trees and drive less on the city level, she notes.

-If you want to lower the average temperature globally, you need much bigger things.
+If you want to lower the global average temperature, you need much bigger things.
 Then you also need national heat chiefs.

 Jenny Martorell/TT